lovepreetsi/hatch-template-project/README.md

 ## Install and run this project

 Install the android studio and run the app using the emulator.
+Clone the repository, import the "Theappfolder" into android studio, after importing it will take a few minutes to buiild the project and you will a see green signal when it is ready to run.
+Then click on the run button under the Run menu and add a device in the studio.